EvictionLab/eviction-lab-website/content/eviction-tracking/cleveland-oh.md

 {{% report_chart id="avg" data="/uploads/cleveland_barchart.csv" %}}

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Cleveland were slightly below average in January and February 2020.<sup>1</sup> Filings dropped dramatically in March and were near zero until mid-June 2020, after which filings increased.<sup>2</sup>
+This plot shows monthly eviction filings in Cleveland over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Filing data for 2020-2022 collected by [January Advisors](https://www.januaryadvisors.com/)